LionRoar/Head-First-Design-Patterns-PHP/README.md

 -------------------------
 <h2 id="ch3">chapter 3 : Decorator Pattern (Design Eye for The Inheritance Guy)</h2>

+<h4>used when</h4>
-* Decorator pattern is better used when we introduced to existing code that we want to extend its functionality
+ Decorator pattern is best used when we introduced to existing code that we want to extend its functionality.

+since decorators are basically wrappers around objects the PHP I/O classes same as Java uses decorator pattern to add more functionality to the stream to read more [Wrappers in php](http://php.net/manual/en/wrappers.php) and you can even register a custom wrapper (decorators) to add your own filter/wrapper to I/O stream see [the example](https://github.com/LionRoar/Head-First-Design-Patterns-PHP/tree/master/ch03/PHP_IO_DECORATOR)

 * Decorator reduce the chance of bugs and side effects in legacy code .